flavorjones/concourse-deployer/README.md

 Things remaining to do:

 - [x] generate credentials
-- [ ] update windows stemcell
+- [x] update windows stemcell
-- [ ] an ops file for a windows worker
+- [ ] include windows worker in manifest
 - [ ] concourse:backup and concourse:restore
 - [ ] cloud-config:download and cloud-config:upload (do we really need this?)
 - [ ] letsencrypt certificate actions